 Taliban assassinates top Afghan media officer and government spokesperson in Kabul

-Latest in a series of attacks against journalists and government officials in Afghanistan as the Taliban strengthens its stronghold
+It’s the latest in a series of attacks against journalists and government officials in Afghanistan as the Taliban strengthens its stronghold write Stuti Mishtra in Delhi and Kim Sengupta in Herat

-The Taliban has claimed responsibility after gunmen shot and killed the top media officer of the Afghanistan government and spokesperson for president Ashraf Ghani, Dawa Khan Menapal.

-Afghanistan’s interior ministry had told local media earlier on Friday that Menapal, who was the head of the Government Media and Information Centre (GMIC), was killed by unidentified gunmen, though Taliban involvement was heavily suspected.
+A persistent critic of human rights abuses by the Taliban, Dawa Khan Menapal was murdered on the Darul Aman Road in the capital as he left Friday prayers.

+Mr Menapal, who was the deputy presidential spokesman from 2016 to 2020 had more than 142,000 Twitter followers.
+He had been warned by jihadists in the past that he would face retribution if he continued to attack them.

-Later the Taliban spokesperson Zabihullah Mujahid announced in a statement that the militant group was taking responsibility for his killing.
-Mujahid, in his statement in the local language, wrote Menapal “was killed in a special attack by the Mojahedin and was punished for his actions”.
+Taliban spokesperson Zabihullah Mujahid claimed responsibility for the killing in a statement.
+Mujahid, in his statement in the local language, wrote Menapal “was killed in a special attack by the Mojahedin and was punished for his actions.”

-Mujahid did not specify what they held Menapal accountable for, but Menapal had naturally been a vocal critic of the Taliban and welcomed protests against the group in areas it controls.
 In tweets posted just two days before his death, he could be seen lending his support for chants of “Allahu Akbar” by Afghans in defiance against the Taliban.

+In a tweet, US Charge d’Affaires Ross Wilson wrote: “We are saddened & disgusted by the Taliban’s targeted killing of Dawa Khan Meenapal, a friend and colleague, whose career was focused on providing truthful information to all Afghans about #Afghanistan.
+These murders are an affront to Afghans’ human rights & freedom of speech.”

 The incident is one of the latest in a series of attacks against journalists and government officials in Afghanistan as the Taliban strengthens its stronghold on its expanding territories.

-Last week the comedian Khasha Zwan was killed by Taliban militants who kidnapped him up in a car and recorded a video abusing and assaulting him before shooting him.
-A few weeks ago the award-winning Reuters photojournalist Danish Siddiqui was killed while reporting on missions against the Taliban by the Afghan Special Forces.
+Last week comedian Khasha Zwan was killed by Taliban militants who kidnapped him and recorded a video abusing and assaulting him before shooting him.
+A few weeks ago, award-winning Reuters photojournalist Danish Siddiqui was killed while reporting on missions against the Taliban by Afghan Special Forces.

+On Tuesday, a suicide-bomb and gun attack in Kabul’s Green Zone targeted Afghanistan’s acting defence minister killing thirteen people.
+The Taliban later claimed responsibility.

+Afghanistan has been witnessing a surge in violence by the Taliban in recent months amid the ongoing withdrawal of troops by the US, as the insurgent group gained control of much of the rural areas of the country since early May.
+It now controls roughly half of the entire area, and has increased its attacks on major cities like Kabul and Herat, while the Afghan military is trying to regain control as the conflict intensifies.

 Join our new commenting forum